automl/symbolic-explanations-hpo/README.md

 python run_surrogate_explanation_hpobench.py --job_id 0
 ```

-`--job_id 0` will run the experiments for logistic regression with hyperparameters `alpha` and `eta0` on the
-dataset `blood-transfusion-service-center`.
-To reproduce the results for all models, hyperparameter combinations,
-and datasets shown in the paper, the above commands need to be run with `job_id` between 0-39.

 After running the above commands, to calculate metrics and create plots, run:
 ```
 python metrics_hpobench.py --job_id 0